ethereum-optimism/design-docs/protocol/l1-upgrades.md

 1. modifications to the ownership system, ie, it does not attempt to modify Safes, modules or guards.

-More over, it does not present a plan for managing contracts which are not proxied, and not Multichain Prepared (MCP-L1) contracts (ie. FaultDisputeGame, AnchorStateRegistry).
-This work will either include, or else depend on, all L1 contracts becoming either:
+With the exception of dispute game implementations this work will either include, or else depend on, all L1 contracts becoming either:

 1. Proxied and MCP ready
 2. Superchain-shared contracts (proxied or not)